LokeyLab/LC-Seq-Official/docs/THEORY.md

 **Properties**:

 - Each truncation step removes exactly **one building block**
-- Unambiguous: Position information preserved
+- Unambiguous: Position information preserved from synthesis
-- Graph structure: **Forest** (no convergence)
+- Graph structure: **DAG with convergence at block granularity**
 - Total compounds: 4 × 3 × 3 = 36 (including L₀)

 **Edge Generation Algorithm (Block Mode)**:

 ```
-For each compound C = [B₀, B₁, B₂, ..., Bₙ]:
+For each compound C with block support sequence S:
-  For each position i where Bᵢ ≠ Null:
-    Create descendant D by setting Dᵢ = Null, all other positions unchanged
+  For each compound D in hierarchy:
+    If D's block support sequence is a proper subsequence of S:
+      If D is at nearest level below C:
         Add edge: C → D

+Note: Positional variants with same block support sequence will have
+identical descendants because edges are based on subsequence relationships.
 ```

 #### 1.5.3 Monomer-Level Decomposition